navgurukul/bhanwari-devi/README.md

 <br/>
 For example, we have component called `Course` all the api, redux, redux-saga, and constant should stay inside this component directory.
 So if someone wants to build a feature in the course section or course related feature, he/she/they don't need to go outside this componenent directory. and their cognitive load doesn't need to worry about other parts of the application.
 We have a `redux` folder in root components which takes care of the component related api calls, redux state, and redux-saga handlers.
 <br/>
-Note: if you are using some constant that might be needed in other components(i.e. url paths), then you have to put that kind of information in the src/constant.js file.
-And if some utility function which is related with common ideas(i.e time, date, string related functions), we should also put them into root `service` section.
+Note: if you are using some constant that might be needed in other components(i.e. url paths), then you have to put that kind of information in the `src/constant`.js file.
+And if some utility function which is related with common ideas(i.e time, date, string related functions), we should also put them into root `src/service` directory.

 - Containers/page
   - The main container of every page(basically a different url route.)